EmuDeck/emudeck.github.io/docs/emulators/steamos/cemu-proton.md

 ### How to Optimize Performance (Power Tools)
 [Back to the Top](#cemu-proton-table-of-contents)

-Visit https://github.com/dragoonDorise/EmuDeck/wiki/EmuDeck-Application-101#power-tools to learn how to optimize performance using Power Tools.
+Visit [Power Tools](../../emudeck-application/steamos/emudeck-application-101.md#power-tools) to learn how to optimize performance using Power Tools.

 ***